Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ### Wireframes
-index page wireframe
+original index page wireframe
 ![alt text](/README-files/home%20page.png)
-contact page wireframe
+original contact page wireframe
 ![alt text](/README-files/contact.png)
-testimonials page wireframe
+original testimonials page wireframe
 ![alt text](/README-files/testimonials.png)

+## Deviations from Initiial Design

+Firstly I initiially invisaged there beign a hero image on every page.
+Tjis proved to appear too claustraphobic and resulted in uneccessary scrolling to get to the important content.
+Instead I opted for two hero images on the index page appearing side by side with a subtle zoom in animation or one on top of the other on a medium screen size or just one on small screen sizes.

 ## Technologies Used